 Should you visit on a rainy day, fear not, the Aria Hotel has plenty to keep you busy.
-Head down to the hotels private cinema, read your book in one of the cosy chairs in the Fireplace Lounge or keep up with your fitness regime and enjoy views of the garden from the hotel’s gym.
+Head down to the hotel’s private cinema, read your book in one of the cozy chairs in the Fireplace Lounge or keep up with your fitness regime and enjoy views of the garden from the hotel’s gym.

 If you get a bit peckish, you can find the CODA restaurant on the hotel’s rooftop, ranking among Prague’s best fine dining establishments and features a delightful menu prepared by Executive Chef David Šašek.

 We thoroughly enjoyed our stay and would recommend the Aria to anyone looking for a musically inspired stay, a luxury experience with a personal touch or a romantic experience.